craftcms/docs/docs/commerce/3.x/orders.md

 recalculate the order based on system rules like shipping, taxes, or promotions.
 If you want the order to fully recalculate, click the “Recalculate Order” button to recalculate the order.

-Once you are happy with your changes, you can click “Update Order”.
+Once you are happy with your changes, you can click “Update Order”, which will save it to the database.

+### Order status emails

+Order status emails will be send (if an email is associated with an order status) when the order has been saved with a new order status.

+You can manully send any email again at any time by choosing the email at the top of the order edit page.